Skip to content

 end)

-You can also declare your own cells with smelt.cell.new("my_plugin:state", initial) and broadcast updates with smelt.cell("my_plugin:state"):set(value).
+You can declare your own durable signals with smelt.signal.new("my_plugin:state", initial) and broadcast updates with smelt.signal.set("my_plugin:state", value).
+For occurrence-shaped plugin hooks, use smelt.events.on("my_plugin:event", handler) and smelt.events.emit("my_plugin:event", payload).

 Keymaps